International Exchange for incoming students

 Given the current COVID-19 pandemic and global health crisis, all incoming mobility (both physical and virtual) due to start throughout the 2020/21 academic year is cancelled.
 We hope that we are able to welcome you to Salford again in the 2021/22 academic year.

 Studying in another country is a great way to broaden your knowledge, enrich your experiences and gain new skills to help you succeed beyond the classroom.
-At Salford, were proud of our global connections and welcome students from across the world to study at our institution.
+At Salford, we are proud of our global connections and welcome students from across the world to study at our institution.

 The International Exchange programme is for international students studying at one of our partner institutions outside of the EU.
 If you're an EU student, you may want to consider Erasmus+ or our Study Abroad Programme.